RugbyZug/ML-Handson-Datasphere/README.md

-# ML-/ Datasphere Hands-On Worksop
-Getting Started with Machine Learning using SAP HANA and Python

 # 🚀 ML-/ Datasphere Hands-On Workshop: Unleashing the Power of Machine Learning with SAP HANA & Python 🐍

 ## 🌟 Description